FINDING THE TREASURE | The SelfJill Loree2023-10-26T18:42:05+00:00

-The spiritual journey of a soul can be likened to the transformation of water.
+We can liken the spiritual journey of a soul to the transformation of water.
 What began as a vapor gradually turned to the solid denseness of ice—not from some random act of fate but due to our own choices.
 Over time, we began to long for another way of being, and so we have begun the long journey back to the oneness.
 We no longer want to experience ourselves as separate snowflakes.

 Bit by bit, we come out of the trance we have been in.
 We begin to see cause and effect, and to take responsibility for the state of our lives.
 Gradually, our lives transform.
 The water warms and begins to evaporate.
 We once again can sense our essential nature and eternal connectedness with all that is.